larose/utt/README.md

 #### Current activity

-By default, a `-- Current Activity--` is inserted if the date of the report is today's date.
+A `-- Current Activity --` is inserted if the date of the report is today.

 The first duration between the parentheses (1h00) represents the working time without the current activity.
 The second duration between